 Subspecies:

-F.s. silvestris
+F.s. silvestris (European Wildcat)

-F.s. caucasica
+F.s. caucasica (Caucasian Wildcat)

-The scientific name for the European Wildcat is Felis silvestris which is also known as the binomial name, species name, latin name, biological name or zoological name.
+The scientific name for the European Wildcat is Felis silvestris which is also known as the binomial name, species name, Latin name, biological name or zoological name.
 Some use the term 'botanical name' however that term is only applicable to the plant kingdom (botany) and not the animal kingdom (zoology).

 European Wildcat (Felis silvestris) Subspecies

-2. Felis silvestris caucasica - Caucasus, Turkey
+2. Caucasian Wildcat (F.s. caucasica) - Caucasus, Turkey

 European Wildcat Conservation